kartonfarkas/api_docs/source/integrations/index.rst

 We provide various methods for you to integrate with the Emarsys B2C Marketing Cloud.
 Our goal is creating a platform for seamless and deep integrations.
-Beside using our API, you can extend Automation Center with your own nodes, create pages or page blocks in the Emarsys or subscribe to events in our system.
+Beside using our API, you can extend Automation Center with your own nodes, create pages or page blocks in the Emarsys application or subscribe to events in our system.

 .. include:: _warning.rst